 American Woodmark's Earnings Per Share Are Growing.

 If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
 That means EPS growth is considered a real positive by most successful long-term investors.
 American Woodmark managed to grow EPS by 7.7% per year, over three years.
 While that sort of growth rate isn't amazing, it does show the business is growing.

 One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
-American Woodmark maintained stable EBIT margins over the last year, all while growing revenue 49% to US$1.6b.
-That's a real positive.
+While we note American Woodmark's EBIT margins were flat over the last year, revenue grew by a solid 17% to US$1.6b.
+That's progress.

 Are American Woodmark Insiders Aligned With All Shareholders?

 Like that fresh smell in the air when the rains are coming, insider buying fills me with optimistic anticipation.
 This view is based on the possibility that stock purchases signal bullishness on behalf of the buyer.
-However, insiders are sometimes wrong, and we don't know the exact thinking behind their acquisitions.
+However, small purchases are not always indicative of conviction, and insiders don't always get it right.

 Along with the insider buying, another encouraging sign for American Woodmark is that insiders, as a group, have a considerable shareholding.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$111m.
+Notably, they have an enormous stake in the company, worth US$125m.
 I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.